infinitered/reactotron/README.md

 * [] Provide a way to drive the navigator
 * [] Allow simple scripts to be written that send commands
 * [] Strategy for dealing with multiple apps connecting

+# Getting Started

+1. Copy client/client.js into your project
+1. Import reactotron in your index.ios.js and index.android.js and add `reactotron.connect()`
+1. Navigate to your reactotron/server directory in your terminal
+1. npm install
+1. npm start

+*Hint:* Add an alias to your .bashrc and/or .zshrc to start your reactotron server from anywhere:
+`alias reactotron='cd /path/to/reactotron/server && npm start'`